 The Rationale does not return anything to the student if the assignment is not gradable.
 When enabled, each submission overrides any previous submissions for grading purposes.

 Points - Enter the score if the student selects the correct answer.
 You can choose any positive numeric value.
 If this is an ungraded assessment, enter zero (0).

 One Attempt Only - Toggle to enable if you want to restrict the student to only answering the question once.
 If disabled, students can edit their answer until the assignment is marked as completed.

-Show Answer and Rationale to Students - Toggle to enable if you want both the answer and the rationale for the answer to the student.
+Show Rationale to Students - Toggle to enable if you want both the answer and the rationale for the answer to the student.